Intrinsicness of the Newton polygon for smooth curves on $\mathbb{P}^1\times \mathbb{P}^1$: First scrollar Betti numbers

-We call the invariants $b_1,\ldots,b_{(\gamma^2-3\gamma)/2}$ the \emph{secondary scrollar invariants of $C$ with respect to $g^1_\gamma$}.
-The main goal of this section is to give a combinatorial interpretation for these secondary scrollar invariants.
-We will manage to do so under a seemingly mild assumption on the Newton polygon (that will be introduced after Lemma~\ref{filiplemma2} below).\\
+We call the invariants $b_1,\ldots,b_{(\gamma^2-3\gamma)/2}$ the \emph{first scrollar Betti numbers of $C$ with respect to $g^1_\gamma$}.
+The main goal of this section is to give a combinatorial interpretation for these invariants for non-degenerate curves.